-- Provide a bridge from content providers and device makers to help evolve distribution of content through education and marketing
+- Provide a bridge from content providers to device makers and help drive sales of DEG member products and services

-- Expand education practices for members on emerging trends to encourage a greater understanding of in-market products
+- Expand education for members on emerging trends to prepare for further industry growth

-DEG: The Digital Entertainment Group is an industry association that advocates and promotes entertainment platforms, products and distribution channels on behalf of the motion picture, music, consumer electronics and technologies companies.
+The DEG advocates and promotes entertainment platforms, products and distribution channels which support the movie, television, music, consumer electronics and IT industries.

-On June 28, 1997, when the public was introduced to the idea of owning DVDs, the DVD Video Group was formed to promote DVDs.
-The group’s name has changed a few times, and so have home entertainment formats have evolved — from HDTV to 3D to 4K Ultra HD TV; DVD to Blu-ray Disc to 4K Ultra HD Blu-ray Disc; digital copy to digital download to Digital HD.
+On June 28, 1997, when the public was introduced to the idea of owning DVDs, the DVD Video Group was formed to educate and promote this new form of home entertainment.
+Since then, home entertainment formats have evolved — from HDTV to 3D to 4K Ultra HD TV; DVD to Blu-ray Disc to 4K Ultra HD Blu-ray Disc; digital copy to digital download to Digital HD.

-In early 2000 the DVD Video Group continued to evolve and was re-chartered as the DVD Entertainment Group, a move intended to encompass DVD-Audio and DVD-ROM.
+The DVD Video Group continued to evolve and was re-chartered as the DVD Entertainment Group, a move intended to encompass DVD-Audio and DVD-ROM.
 The DVD Entertainment Group at that point had helped usher in more than 125 DVD player models from 50 different consumer electronics brands.

 On Aug.
-1, 2003, the DVD Entertainment Group saw change coming.
-Recognizing the industry’s future would involve a broad array of digital delivery systems, the group changed its name to DEG: The Digital Entertainment Group.
+1, 2003, the DVD Entertainment Group again saw change coming.
+Recognizing the industry’s future would involve to a broad array of digital delivery platforms and services, the group changed its name to DEG: The Digital Entertainment Group.